matthewparkin/tech-test-twinkl/README.md

 Admittedly I was running out of time when it came to the unit tests after spending a bit too much time cleaning up state and the functions.
 I'd have liked to use more data-qa/data-testids where needed to make the tests more robust and easier to maintain, but in some cases I have just gone for finding by the text which could result in brittle tests, failing when someone wants to change a components content but the function would remain the same.

-Ideally I would like to set up more automated tests through playwright or selenium.
+Ideally I would like to set up automated tests through playwright or selenium.
 This would allow for end to end testing of the application and ensure that the application is working as expected.

 In a production ready environment I would also look to set up a CI/CD pipeline to ensure that the application is tested and deployed automatically.
 Potentially using husky commit hooks on push to avoid committing code that does not pass the tests (personal prefference).

 In order to help test end to end something like SuperTest (https://www.npmjs.com/package/supertest) could be used to test API calls are working as expected.

-#### Documentation
+## Documentation

 - [x] Add appropriate documentation for your application.